bbookman/bbookman.github.io/_templates/2018-09-20_10_Ugly_Bugs_Snapchat_Forgot_To_Fix_In_Snap_Kit_SDK.md

 ### Suggested Mitigation
 Remove the sentence or, if contact is required, explain how and why

 ## C - Snap Kit Support Boilerplate Not Helpful
 1. Send a support request to snapkit-support@snap.com
-2. After the initial automated response documented in Bug 1 above and others, wait for and then read the "live human" support response
+2. After the initial automated response documented in bug #1 above and others, wait for and then read the "live human" support response

 ### Result
 >Chuck (Snap Connect)
   Hello there,
   Thanks for reporting this!
 In order for us to debug this better, could you please provide the following information:
   Username
   Client ID
   Specific URLs or assets used
-Info.plist (if there’s no sensitive information)
-Code sample if possible
+  Info.plist (if there’s no sensitive information) Code sample if possible
   Screen recording and or screenshots
   IP address

 ### Suggested Mitigation
 I have sent a number of different requests to support and have seen this boilerplate response from Chuck.
 Since every SDK engagement is different, this text is not helpful.
 In face, I had asked a specific question about the developer portal and then saw this text.
 It made me feel that my support issue was not even read, and that the support tech did not bother to read or care about my issue.